10 Common Causes of Female Infertility You Should Know

 • Conception may take longer due to declining egg quality.

-Women planning to delay pregnancy can consider fertility preservation techniques, such as egg freezing, or seek advice from an IVF hospital in Uganda to explore advanced options.
+Women planning to delay pregnancy can consider fertility preservation techniques, such as egg freezing, or seek advice from an IVF hospital in Uganda to explore advanced female infertility treatment options.

 2. Ovulation Disorders